Biohacking Cognitive Performance: A Systematic Guide to Evidence-Based Brain Optimization

 Based on Goel et al., 2009; Ngandu et al., 2015

-Biohackers often combine creatine, L-theanine, bacopa, lion’s mane, and omega-3 in the same month, thinking synergy will multiply effects.
+Biohackers often combine creatine, L-theanine, bacopa, lion’s mane, and omega-3 in the same month, thinking the combination will multiply effects.
 Instead, you are lost.
 If you improve, which one caused it?
 If you feel worse, which one is the culprit?
 With five variables changed, you have 32 possible outcome combinations and no way to assign causation.

 Fix: Test supplements sequentially, not in parallel.
 One per month, measured against baseline.